Frequently Asked Questions

 - Time.
 Working with insurance requires countless hours back-and-forth on the phone, email, etc. - precious time that we would rather use serving clients who need our services.

 DBT, or Dialectical Behavior Therapy, is an evidence-based treatment developed by Marsha Linehan, Ph.D.
-DBT is the gold-standard treatment for individuals who experience chronic emotion dysregulation or who are chronically suicidal.
+DBT is the gold-standard treatment for teens and adults who experience chronic emotion dysregulation or who are chronically suicidal.
 Originally published as a treatment for borderline personality disorder (BPD), DBT has since proven effective in treating multiple disorders, including mood, depression, alcohol and drug use, and eating disorders.

 DBT is based on Marsha Linehan’s biosocial theory, which states that chronic emotion dysregulation stems from a transaction between emotional vulnerability and an environment that invalidates or trivializes the person’s experience.
-DBT is designed to help teach clients how to reduce emotional vulnerability and learn to interact effectively with the environment.
+DBT is designed to help teach teens and adults how to reduce emotional vulnerability and learn to interact effectively with the environment.

 A core piece of DBT is the skills training group.
 This is typically a 6-12-month commitment during which clients learn skills to help them be present in the moment, regulate their emotions, tolerate distress, and interact effectively with others.
 Clients are expected to attend a weekly group and apply the skills they learn in their lives.
 In this respect, the saying “It works if you work it” is very true for DBT - if you want to do something different, you gotta do something different.